South Carolina Arts Commission (SCAC)

 This funding category is highly competitive.
-Priority may be given to projects which serve children in rural or high-poverty areas and/or involve partnerships with other schools, organizations, or artists.
-The following counties have been targeted for special attention by the Arts Commission: Abbeville, Allendale, Bamberg, Calhoun, Clarendon, Dillon, Edgefield, Hampton, Jasper, Lee, Marion, Marlboro, McCormick, Newberry, Saluda, and Union.
+Priority may be given to projects or programs which serve children in rural or high-poverty areas and/or involve partnerships with other schools and organizations.
+The following counties have been targeted for special attention by the Arts Commission: Allendale, Bamberg, Calhoun, Clarendon, Dillon, Edgefield, Hampton, Jasper, Lee, Marion, McCormick, Newberry, Saluda, and Union.

 AEP grants support quality arts education programs in both traditional arts education settings (schools, arts organizations) and other organizations that utilize the arts to advance learning in children (social service, health, community, education or other organizations).

 -Complement, augment, or advance standards-based arts instruction or arts integration activities delivered to students during the course of the school day curriculum;